-- To automatically send data using an FTP client, you must specify the IP address of the computer on which the FTP server is operating. - You can use such FTP server software as Windows FTP server (IIS) and FILEZILLA Server (free software).
+- To automatically send data using an FTP client, you must specify the IP address of the computer on which the FTP server is operating. - You can use such FTP server software as Windows FTP server (IIS) and FILEZILLA (trademark of an other company) Server.